SpenBot/node-pg-test/README.md

       $ node index.js
 ```

 ### Running Angular-Node

   - cd into the angular directory (again $ npm install)
 ```
       $ ng serve
 ```

+### Logging SQL Commands in Backend

+  - Sequelize by default logs the actual SQL commands it generates and executes using its models.
+  - Its annoying so I disabled them here.
+  - To view the logs there's only one line you should comment out :
+    + ./node-express-sequelize/db/connection.js
+    +  logging: false

 # FEATURES